erik-helleren/growing-SEs/src/intro.md

 ## Feedback
 Not only does this let them know you are doing what you are doing, it also opens the door for feedback.
-Could you have applied one of these tecniques better?
+Could you have applied one of these techniques better?
 Outside of having a coach present during your working sessions, your students provide the best feedback.

 ## Contributions